cmu-delphi/covidcast-indicators/nchs_mortality/DETAILS.md

 as the corresponding epiweek of date(D + 1).

 ### Data Versioning
+Data versions are tracked on both a daily and weekly level.
-We check for updates for NCHS mortality data every weekday as how it is reported by CDC and stash them on AWS.
-We merge them with the data stashed previously and keep track of the changes.
-Every Mondays, we upload both the most recent version of data and the changes made over the past week due to backfill to our API.
+On a daily level, we check for updates for NCHS mortality data every weekday as how it is reported by CDC and stash these daily updates on S3, but not our API.
+On a weekly level (on Mondays), we additionally upload the changes to the data made over the past week (due to backfill) to our API.